Sam Barone

-Sam Barone is an American historical fiction novelist with novels about early antiquity.
-He is best known for writing the Eskkar series, beginning with the novel Dawn of Empire.
+Sam Barone (born 20th century) is an American historical fiction novelist with novels about early antiquity.
+He is known for writing the Eskkar series, beginning with the novel Dawn of Empire.

-Biography
+Early life and education

 He was born and raised in Queens, New York.

+Career

-After a period in the Marine Corps, he began a career in technology.
-In 1999, after 30 years of developing software in management, Barone retired from Western Union International, as VP of International Systems.
-Seven years later, the author's first Eskkar novel, Dawn of Empire (2007), was published in the United States and UK.
+After a period in the U.S. Marine Corps, he began a career in technology.
+In 1999, after thirty years of developing software in management, Barone retired from Western Union International, as vice president of International Systems.
+Seven years later, the Barone's first Eskkar novel, Dawn of Empire (2007), was published in the United States and the united Kingdom.
 It has since been released worldwide.

 History and reading have been two of Barone's favorite interests, and he considers himself more of a storyteller than a writer.
-“I write stories that I would enjoy reading, and it's a true blessing that others have found these tales interesting, informative, and entertaining."
+"I write stories that I would enjoy reading, and it's a true blessing that others have found these tales interesting, informative, and entertaining."